avysel/ethereum-helloworld/README.md

 ## PayableHello
 Same as Hello.
 But changing the name costs 1 ETH.
-User can pay more than 1 ETH, and gets a deposit (event) for any payement.
+User can pay more than 1 ETH, and gets a deposit (event) for any payment.
 Contract owner can get ethers owned by its contract.
 We can't send Ether to the contract without changing the name